 The following formats are collected: serials; monographs; conference proceedings; dissertations; and audiovisual materials.
 Reference materials, research monographs, and academic journals have a high priority in acquisition.
 North American university press titles are received on approval.
 Both scholarly and mainstream works from academic and trade publishers are acquired.

-Primary Source materials and original documents that relate to Chicana/o Studies are housed in the California Ethnic and Multicultural Arichive (CEMA) which is part of Special Collections in the Davidson Library.
+Primary Source materials and original documents that relate to Chicana/o Studies are housed in the California Ethnic and Multicultural Archives (CEMA) which is part of Special Collections in the UCSB Library.

-Hard copy (paper) publications of monographs are emphasized with an occasional electronic book.
-Journal access may be print or electronic To maximize limited resources, most journals will NOT be available in more than one format; in general, electronic versions are preferred, so long as they have reliable and perpetual access.
+E-books are emphasized over hard copy (paper) publications of whenever available.
+Journal access may be print or electronic.
+To maximize limited resources, most journals will NOT be available in more than one format; in general, electronic versions are preferred, so long as they have reliable and perpetual access.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
 Textbooks are not actively selected.